edeetee/pictocraft/README.md

 # Mod to translate text to images inside minecraft

+## Features
+- Random color identifiers for players
+- Translates english into minecraft blocks and aac images

+## Future
+- Input system
+- User testing

 ## [Text2Picto](http://picto.ccl.kuleuven.be/index.php)
-This mod wouldn't be possible without the use of this amazing existing technology.
+This mod wouldn't be possible without the use of this existing translation technology It would be good to get this running on the host machine, instead of using their server as it does currently

 ## Development